 where $\boldgreek{\rho} \perp \mathbf{k}$, which could be written in the helicity basis (Appendix \ref{app:HelicityFrame}) as $\boldgreek{\rho} = x'\, \mathbf{\hat{e}}'_{x'} + y' \,\mathbf{\hat{e}}'_{y'}$.
 Despite the fact that the wave fronts at the plane of the minimum waist of a Gaussian beam are all flat, the finite transverse extent of this beam leads to its having a spread in $\mathbf{k}$ vectors.
 This is given quantitatively by the Fourier transform of the transverse beam profile,

-where $\mathbf{k}_\perp \equiv k_{x'}\, \mathbf{\hat{e}}'_{x'} + k_{y'}\, \mathbf{\hat{e}}'_{y'}$ and I adopt the unitary transform convention with the sign of the Fourier kernel exponent as defined by Sakurai \cite{Sakurai}.
+where $\mathbf{k}_\perp \equiv k_{x'}\, \mathbf{\hat{e}}'_{x'} + k_{y'}\, \mathbf{\hat{e}}'_{y'}$ and I adopt the unitary transform convention with the sign of the Fourier-kernel exponent as defined by Sakurai \cite{Sakurai}.
 The resonant Rabi frequency can be calculated using (\ref{eq:RabiFreq}) by replacing the dot product with the \emph{beam-coupling integral}

 where $\boldsymbol{\ell} \equiv \mathbf{k} \cos(\vartheta'_k) + \mathbf{k}_\perp \sin(\vartheta'_k)$ and $\boldsymbol{\hat{\ell}} \doteq (\vartheta_\ell, \varphi_\ell)$.
-In the infinite-plane-wave limit, $\tilde{u}(\mathbf{k}_\perp) \rightarrow 2 \pp \delta^{(2)}(\mathbf{k}_\perp) = \delta(\vartheta'_k)/\sin(\vartheta'_k)$ and the beam-coupling integral $N$ converges to $\left( \boldgreek{\hat{\epsilon}} \bigcdot \mathbf{Y}^{(+1)}\right)_\mathbf{\hat{k}}$.
+In the infinite-plane-wave limit, $\tilde{u}(\mathbf{k}_\perp) \rightarrow 2 \pp \delta^{(2)}(\mathbf{k}_\perp) = \delta(\vartheta'_k)/\sin(\vartheta'_k)$ and the beam-coupling integral $N$ converges to $\left( \boldgreek{\hat{\epsilon}} \bigcdot \mathbf{Y}^{(+1)}_{K,-p}\right)_\mathbf{\hat{k}}$.

 As an example, we can calculate the correction due to the Gaussian shape of the beam on a particular $E1$ transition with $\Delta M = 0$.
 I will consider that the beam's average $\mathbf{k}$ vector is along $\mathbf{\hat{e}}_x$, and that the beam is linearly polarized in the $\boldgreek{\hat{\vartheta}}$ direction.
 As can be seen in Fig.\ \ref{fig:Y1s}, this would nominally drive this $\Delta M=0$ transition with maximum strength, and the infinite-plane-wave limit would give $\boldgreek{\hat{\epsilon}} \bigcdot \mathbf{Y}^{(+1)}_{1,0}(\pp/2,\varphi_k) = -\sqrt{\frac{3}{8 \pp}}$.
 For the beam-coupling integral, we obtain